Perhaps the Perfect Urn: Meet the Camphor Box

-Sad as the funeral business sometimes is, I get downright gleeful when I identify a new way to store cremated remains.
-I can’t help myself.
-Or more truly, this is the way I help myself.
-So I admit it, the top of my head lifted off when I recently learned that Johnny Carson’s wife Joanne kept Truman Capote’s cremated remains in a Japanese camphor box.
+Sad as the funeral business sometimes is, we get downright gleeful when we identify a new way to store cremated remains.
+We can't help ourselves.
+Or more truly, this is the way we help ourselves.
+So we admit it, the tops of our heads lifted off when we recently learned that Johnny Carson's wife Joanne kept Truman Capote's cremated remains in a Japanese camphor box.

 First, who knew Carson and Capote were close friends in the 1970s?
 Second, the decision to re-purpose a seafaring box for cremated remains seemed the ultimate savvy person's tasteful gesture.
 Humble and earthy, yet so darned pretty as a funeral urn, the camphor box is festooned with hand-carved symbols of the wayfarer's quest.
 Turns out these absolutely gorgeous boxes were built in Japan and China to hold precious objects for the journey to the West--silks, teas, jewelry.
 The protective camphor wood lends a mystical quality and a slight scent of menthol.
 Brass hinges and hardware keep it all together--if not for eternity, then for a good, long time.
 Best news: they're not all that costly!